Skip to content

 Why the abstractions are shaped the way they are

-- The business case is there because “on track for what?” needs a defined what.
+• The business case gives “on track” a destination.
 Without it, status is just colour.

-- The derived Cost / Schedule / Scope / Risk RAGs exist because a sponsor needs status pulled apart, not collapsed into one colour that hides the disagreement.
+• The derived Cost / Schedule / Scope / Risk RAGs pull status apart.
+A single colour would hide the disagreement.

-- The decision log and change register exist because the sponsor’s next question is always “what did we approve, and what has it cost us?”
+• The decision log and change register answer “what did we approve, and what has it cost us?”

 None of these is a delivery-management feature.
 Each is a governance one.

-Section titled “The grievance underneath”There’s a quiet frustration Tollgate speaks to.
-Executives have spent years being told agile is the answer, and their reasonable question — are we on track for the payoff? — keeps coming back as story points, velocity and “outcomes over outputs”.
-Most PPM tools that sit on Jira have absorbed the agile worldview and reflect it back in the same language, which means they fail at the exact job the executive hired the tool for.
+Tollgate speaks to a quiet frustration.
+Executives heard for years that agile is the answer.
+Their reasonable question — are we on track for the payoff? — keeps coming back as story points, velocity and outcomes over outputs.
+Most PPM tools that sit on Jira absorbed the agile worldview and reflect it back in the same language.
+They fail at the exact job the executive hired them for.

 This isn’t an anti-agile position.
 Agile is fine for delivery.
 Tollgate is the governance layer that agile delivery needs but doesn’t supply on its own.
-(Worth knowing: the sponsor-grievance framing is for sponsor-facing conversations, not for the Jira admin whose sign-off you need to install — the tool sits happily alongside the delivery team’s world without disrupting it.)
+One caution on the framing: the sponsor-grievance pitch is for sponsors, not for the Jira admin whose sign-off you need.
+The tool sits alongside the delivery team’s world without disrupting it.

 The line is enforced twice — editorially and by permission

-This restraint is a governance stance, not a missing feature.
-Nagging is what the tools below the line do to chase delivery.
+The restraint is a governance stance.
+Tools below the line nag to chase delivery.
 Above the line, the sponsor decides when to look.